gavofyork/scripts/README.md

 Once the first host has been synced, you probably want to create a packed database dump, so that you won't need to manually sync any other hosts you deploy.

-First wait until the node is synced; you can check by looking at the telemetry entrty for your node.
+First wait until the node is synced; you can check by looking at the telemetry entry for your node.
 Once synced run:

 ```
 $ ssh polkadot@my-first-host.my-domain.com polka packdb